streetcomplete/StreetComplete/README.md

 A more detailed list of changes can be found in the [changelog](app/src/main/res/raw/changelog_ee.yml).

 ## Permissions
-EE has more permissions than normal StreetComplete: `ACCESS_BACKGROUND_LOCATION` and `POST_NOTIFICATIONS`.
+SCEE has more permissions than StreetComplete: `ACCESS_BACKGROUND_LOCATION` and `POST_NOTIFICATIONS`.
 Both are used only in an experimental feature to notify about nearby quests when the app is in background.

 ## Translations
-Translations for strings added in expert edition can be done [on POEditor](https://poeditor.com/join/project/iAUihUmKW7).
+Translations for strings added in SCEE can be done [on POEditor](https://poeditor.com/join/project/iAUihUmKW7).

 ## Contributing quests
 The original [contributing guidelines](#contributing) are still valid, but note that the [guidelines for contributing a quest](QUEST_GUIDELINES.md) have been significantly relaxed: